Introduction

 Terminology

-- Control Plane: Facilitates the orchestration activities, which includes provisioning and de-provisioning of VMs across the fleet of hosts that are running virtualization interfaces to macOS compute resources.
+• Control Plane: Facilitates the orchestration activities, which includes provisioning and de-provisioning of VMs across the fleet of hosts that are running virtualization interfaces to macOS compute resources.
 This runs natively inside of Kubernetes for optimal performance and scale.
-(This is abstracted away from users, so they never need to interface with K8S, unless they want to.)
+(This is abstracted away from users, so they never need to interface with k8s unless they want to.)

-- OCI refers to the standard format that the image is packaged with.
+• OCI refers to the standard format that the image is packaged with.
 Images are stored in any OCI-compliant registry.
-Starting with Orka 3.2, MacStadium has begun storing OCI compliant images for various versions of the macOS in our public GitHub registry viewable at GitHub - macstadium/orka-images: Public images for Apple silicon-based Orka virtual machines
+Starting with Orka 3.2, MacStadium has begun storing OCI-compliant images for various versions of the macOS in our public GitHub registry viewable at GitHub - macstadium/orka-images: Public images for Apple silicon-based Orka virtual machines

 Getting Started

-The following steps and commands quickly introduce the basic features of Orka Cluster:
+Once installed and configured, the following steps and commands quickly introduce the basic features of Orka Cluster:

 NEXT STEPS